mxagar/elastic_search_guide/notebooks/README.md

 - B-Trees for range searches of numerical and date values-
 - Inverted Index for searching relevant documents based on text.
 - Doc Values (Columnar data representatios) for fast field/column-wise aggregation operations.
+- KD-Trees for nearest neighbor searches with low-dimensional vectors.

 For more contenxt, see [../README.md](../README.md) - **Building and Index**.